josephkphan/DistributedCrawler/README.md

  - If that didn't work then try "pip install xlwt" (if you have pip)

 ## Setup
- - Edit Filepaths in spider.py and Path.java to the src folder
+ - Edit Filepaths in Path.java to the src folder
  - Include your List of Starting URLs in resources with name "crawl_list.txt"

 ## Running The Distributed Program